sdat2/seager19/docs/MRes.md

 There was no sensitivity analysis of the model in this paper.
-Given that the model takes around 30 minutes to run at the moment, it would be quite achievable to do the number of model runs neccessary to achieve this.
+Given that the model takes around 30 minutes to run at the moment, it would be quite achievable to do the number of model runs necessary to achieve this.
 Of particular interest might be the model's sensitivity to the drag coefficient, as they note that they chose a much higher value than normal so as to replicate the amplitude of ENSO.